Innovative Finance Isas explained

 But do you actually need a special P2P Isa?
 That depends on what other savings you have, and how much you earn off them.
 The government recently introduced the Personal Savings Allowance, which means the first £1,000 of interest you earn on savings is tax-free, including interest earned on P2P loans.

-At time of writing, the projected rate of return on Zopa’s Classic loan product is 4.3%.
-This means you’d have to loan more than £23,000 in order to use up your Personal Savings Allowance for the year, if you had no other sources of savings interest.
+For example, if you had money in a product offering a predicted return of 4.3%, you’d have to loan more than £23,000 in order to use up your Personal Savings Allowance for the year, if you had no other sources of savings interest.

 Companies we have spoken to suggest their Ifisa rates will be the same as their non-Ifisa rates, so considering how little money cash is making at the moment, this suggests you would have to save quite a bit before having an Ifisa would become a necessity.